 I have never heard of the Industrial Safety Ordinance.
 Is it a new law?

 Based on concerns expressed by the community, the Board of Supervisors implemented this Industrial Safety Ordinance in December 1998.
 The City of Richmond passed the Industrial Safety Ordinance in December 2000.

 How many companies are under the Industrial Safety Ordinance (ISO)?

-There are seven companies covered by the County and two covered by the City of Richmond.
+There are six companies covered by the County and two covered by the City of Richmond.

 What industrial sites are included in ISO?

 The six industrial sites covered by the County's Industrial Safety Ordinance are Phillips 66 Rodeo Refinery, Shell Oil Martinez Refinery, Air Products at Shell, Tesoro Golden Eagle Refinery east of Martinez, Air Products at Tesoro and Air Liquide-Rodeo Hydrogen Plant.
 The two industrial sites covered by the City of Richmond Industrial Safety Ordinance are Chevron Richmond Refinery and Chemtrade West Richmond Works.

 What causes a company to be included in the ISO?

 The County's ISO includes unincorporated parts of the County and must be a petroleum refinery or chemical facility.
 The City of Richmond's ISO requires that the company must be in the City of Richmond and must be a petroleum refinery or chemical facility.

 Are there chemical facilities or petroleum refineries in the County that use or manufacture extremely hazardous chemicals that are not covered by the ISO?